Congress Clashes With Justice Department Over Its Decisions Not To Defend Laws

 "It's further concerning to see the department resisting even the effort by the House of Representatives to offer its own defense of the law it helped to enact.
 The court should reject the department's effort and at a minimum hear the House's arguments in defense of the statute."

-The ICAP is arguing that it wants to weigh in to support the law — which made it a crime to "knowingly" circumcise young women who have not yet reached the age of 18 — not to try to force the Justice Department to proceed with a criminal prosecution.
+ICAP is arguing that it wants to weigh in to support the law — which made it a crime to "knowingly" circumcise young women who have not yet reached the age of 18 — not to try to force the Justice Department to proceed with a criminal prosecution.

 Four of the eight people who were originally charged in Michigan face other criminal allegations, including obstruction of justice.